-The cost varies depending upon the piercing/amount of piercings you’d like to get.
+The cost varies depending on the piercing/amount of piercings you’d like to get.
 Most single standard piercing (nose, navel, oral, eyebrow, ear etc.) are $51.50, including basic Surgical Stainless Steel jewelry and taxes, and the price goes up from there.
-Titanium jewelry, in case you are sensitive to Nickel, is usually available and normally costs $5extra.
+Titanium jewelry, in case you are sensitive to Nickel, is usually available and normally costs $5 extra.
 Tipping is not required but appreciated for exceptional service.

 Below are our weekly piercing specials:

 No. Once your child is old enough to ask for the piercing him/herself then we will be happy to help you.
 We believe in getting the child’s consent as well as the guardian’s.

 The standard jewelry that we use 316LVM Implant Grade Surgical Stainless Steel.
 This grade of metal is perfectly safe to use if you do not have a Nickel sensitivity.
 However, if you do have a Nickel sensitivity, we do stock a lot of Implant Grade Titanium 6Al-4V-Eli ASTM F-136 and Nickel-Free 14K and 18K Gold from Neometal, Anatometal, and BVLA and can place a custom order if we don’t have the appropriate piece on hand.

 You can bring in jewelry if you’d like, but it is up to the piercer’s discretion whether or not it is safe for initial piercing.
 The cost of jewelry is included in the price you are quoted for the piercing so you do not need to buy jewelry separately.
 We will remove the jewelry cost if we accept what you bring in.